mk-fg/fgtk/README.rst

 | Only needs python3 + ssh + rsync on either side.
 | See ``ssh-r-sync-recv -h`` for sshd_config setup notes.

+ssh-dump
+^^^^^^^^

+Bash wrapper around ssh to run it in non-interactive command mode, storing output to specified path with date-suffix and optional compression/rotation.

+Implements very basic operation of grabbing either some command output or file contents from remote host for backup purposes.

+Passes bunch of common options to use ssh batch mode, disable non-key auth and enable keepalive in case of long-running remote commands.

 desktop